 Immediate terminations may be imposed due to the practitioner's or HDO's license suspension, probation, or revocation, if a practitioner or HDO has been sanctioned, debarred, or excluded from the Medicare, Medicaid or FEHB programs, has a criminal conviction, or Simply's determination that the practitioner's or HDO's continued participation poses an imminent risk of harm to Members.
 Participating practitioners and HDOs whose network participation has been terminated due to the practitioner's suspension or loss of licensure or due to criminal conviction are not eligible for informal review/reconsideration or formal appeal.
-Participating practitioners and HDOs whose network participation from the Medicare, Medicaid or FEHB are not eligible for informal review/reconsideration or formal appeal.
+Participating practitioners and HDOs whose network participation has been terminated due to sanction, debarment or exclusion from the Medicare, Medicaid or FEHB are not eligible for informal review/reconsideration or formal appeal.